tiagolr/tilr_jsfx/README.md

 - Mallet generator instead of sample based mallet.
 - Built in limiter allows to experiment without blowing up the speakers.

-#### Features:

-* Dual resonator with parallel and serial coupling.
-* 9 Models of acoustic resonators: String, Beam, Squared, Membrane, Drumhead, Plate and Marimba, Closed and Open Tubes.
-* Inharmocity, Tone, Ratio and Material sliders to shape the timbre.
-* Sample based mallet with 50 samples to chose from.
-* Noise generator with filter and ADSR.
-* Up to 64 partials (configurable).
-* Up to 16 polyphony (configurable).

 ## Rippler

 A physical modeled synth.